shini4i/atlantis-emoji-gate/README.md

 The remaining environment variables are set dynamically by Atlantis and should not be set manually.

-At this early stage, only owners of the whole repository are supported.

 ### Permissions

 Given that we have the following repository structure: